Azure/acs-demos/vamp/kubernetes/install/script.md

 ## Prerequisites

-We will be using the [Kubernetes CLI](../install_cli/README.md) so that must be installed.

-We also need the [Azure CLI](../../azure/login/README.md) installed and we must be logged into our subscription.
+We also need the [Azure CLI](../../../azure/login/README.md) installed and we must be logged into our subscription.

-We must have deployed and setup the connection to an [ACS (Kubernetes) cluster](../proxy/README.md).)
+We must have deployed and setup the connection to an [ACS (Kubernetes) cluster](../../../kubernetes/proxy/README.md).)

 This script uses Curl for some of it's validation testing, so lets install that:

 ```
 sudo apt-get install -qy curl